One in three Windows Phones sold in 2013 was a Nokia Lumia 520, so it’s safe to say this cheap and cheerful handset is pretty popular.

 Looks and feels practical rather than perfect

 What colour to get?
 Probably the most pressing concern on Lumia 520 buyers’ minds.
 Available in yellow, red, black and white, it’s a tough call, but we’re rather smitten with our cyan model and you can swap the back covers if you change your mind anyway.
-Hues aside, this looks and feels like a £100 smartphone.
+Hues aside, this looks and feels like an under S$300 smartphone.
 It’s a little creaky and when the screen’s off it’s that budget faint black that doesn’t match the bezel.

 Even next to larger, chunkier phones (including the Moto G) the Nokia lacks something in the ergonomic stakes - the matte plastic back is rounded but its bottom corners dig into the palm when held one-handed.
 So it looks and feels the part of a cheap phone - a bit disappointing.